s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     | NorthWest
 ~~~~

-The upper case words `North` - `NorthWest` in this example are called constructors.
+The words starting with uppercase letters, e.g. `North` - `NorthWest`,
+are called constructors.

 `data` types are not limited to enum-style types, though.
 They can also hold values, like
 the `Maybe a` type from Haskell.
 This type, which *may* hold a value `a` internally,